Calvert International AG Acquires Emerging Energy Corporation AG

 ---------------------------------------------------------------------

-Calvert International AG ("CIAG"), ISIN DE000A2YN5X9, a fast-growing company specialized in the African energy sector, has acquired 100% of the shares in Emerging Energy Corporation AG ("EEC").
+Calvert International AG ("CIAG"), ISIN DE000A2YN5X9, a fast-growing company specialized in the an investment holding company focused on the African energy sector, has acquired 100% of the shares in Emerging Energy Corporation AG ("EEC").
 EEC develops the African market for hydrogen and renewable energies.
 The acquisition marks another major step towards becoming the leading listed holding company focused on the African energy sector.
 The transaction was carried out as part of a non-cash capital increase.
 The share capital of CIEAG has thus increased from 1,000,000 to 1,100,000 euros or shares.

 EEC is a dynamically growing company with activities in the fields of hydrogen, biogas and decentralized solar solutions.
 The company is active on the African continent and holds minority stakes in biogas companies and off-grid solar developers.
 With the acquisition of EEC, CIAG is expanding into the fast-growing markets for decentralized solar and hydrogen solutions.